 - The fitting is not complete until follow-up evaluations confirm the correct fitting of the contact lenses.

 - After this, in most states, the fitter must give the contact-lens prescription to the wearer whether or not he or she asks for it.

 - Some people order their lenses by mail order or through local stores.
-If this is done, it is essential to make sure that the lenses received are exactly the same (same brand, material, base curve, diameter and thickness) as the lenses that were fit and dispensed.
-Recognize that some people will have problems which they think might be solved by ordering new lenses, and the cause may actually be an infection or other serious problem.
+If this is done, it is essential to make sure that the lenses received are exactly the same (same brand, material, base curve, diameter and thickness; see figure) as the lenses that were fit and dispensed.
+Recognize that some people will have problems that they think might be solved by ordering new lenses, and the cause may actually be an infection or other serious problem.
 If lenses are ordered by mail, be sure to have your regular follow-up exams.

 - Although mail order is used because of an expectation of a lower price, you should check with your fitter.
 Your fitter will usually meet or beat the price of the mail-order companies.